Koosjuh/koosjuh.github.io/content/posts/Devices/it_helpdesk_attacks_asm.md

 These statements become possible because the tenant and operational processes have been configured to make them true.

-## Bringing It All Together
+## Executive Summary

 The objective is to remove as much uncertainty as possible.

 Microsoft Defender provides visibility into remote access tooling already present on endpoints.
+And there should be an easy to use process and single application to enable remote support.
+All others should be investigated first, why were they there, and then subsequently removed.

 Microsoft Intune provides visibility and control over what IT deliberately deploys.